abdur-rahman54/Docker/iris-model/README.md

 ## Contributing

-Contributions are welcome!
-If you have alternative solutions, improvements, or additional resources, please feel free to submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the repository
-2. Create your feature branch (git checkout -b feature/AmazingFeature)
-3. Commit your changes (git commit -m 'Add some AmazingFeature')
-4. Push to the branch (git push origin feature/AmazingFeature)
-5. Open a pull request
+Contributions to this project are welcome!
+Whether you want to suggest improvements, report issues, or contribute code, feel free to get involved.
+Please refer to the contribution guidelines outlined in this repository.

+- check

+## License

+This project is licensed under the [MIT License](../LICENSE), allowing for open collaboration and distribution of the code.